- 1. Schedule Your Free Consultation With a Spine Injury Lawyer

 Can a Personal Injury Lawyer Help if Catastrophic Injuries Led to Wrongful Death?

 Car accidents, motorcycle accidents, truck accidents, and other incidents can cause such serious injury that injured victims don’t live, and the outcome is considered wrongful death.

 Wrongful death cases often happen after events that typically lead to personal injury cases, but instead of recovering, the injured person dies.
 The laws in San Antonio and Texas are a little different on wrongful death cases, but personal injury attorneys are prepared to help you through the claims process.

 Crosley Law: Your Dedicated San Antonio Back Injury Lawyer

 We understand that a spine injury can drastically change your quality of life.
 Seemingly minor neck or back injuries can lead to serious consequences, especially if the injury refuses to heal and requires expensive injections or multiple surgeries.
 In fact, spinal injuries often make it impossible for victims to work.

-At Crosley Law Firm, our team of spine injury lawyers frequently consult with medical experts that include orthopedic surgeons and neurosurgeons.
+At Crosley Law, our team of spine injury lawyers frequently consults with medical experts that include orthopedic surgeons and neurosurgeons.
 We strive to understand medical science as well as or better than anyone in the courtroom because we believe it’s essential to achieving the best results for our clients.

 The content provided here is for informational purposes only and should not be construed as legal advice on any subject.